How to Handle Difficult Parent Conversations in Childcare

 For example, if you’ll be talking about a child’s developmental progress, consult your records of the child’s milestones and detailed observations that you can reference throughout the conversation.
 Parents are more likely to listen and understand when you share real examples instead of opinions.

 It’s also helpful to anticipate the questions parents will most likely ask during the discussion.
 What would you be most curious about if you were in their position?
-Have you had similar conversations with other parents in the past, and if so, what information did they want to know?
+Have you had similar conversations with other families in the past, and if so, what information did they want to know?
 Think through your responses to these questions beforehand.
-Be prepared for parents’ rebuttals.
+Be prepared for rebuttals.
 Parents may criticize your policies and procedures or even point out errors.
 Instead of responding defensively, acknowledge their perspective and any missteps on your end, and gently guide the conversation back to the topic being discussed.

 Many childcare providers have also found it helpful to create a simple meeting agenda to share with parents ahead of time or at the beginning of the conversation.
 Sharing the discussion’s agenda keeps everyone on task and reminds parents that your goal is to problem-solve and work together to find a solution.